J-bytes/PytorchTemplate/README.md

 ## Future Work

 1. Add support for more tasks (object detection, etc.)
-2. Add support for huggingFace models
+2.  wrap the huggingFace models
 3. Validate the code on more tasks,optimizers, etc
 4. Add support for more logging tools (Tensorboard, etc.)
 5. Add support for more datasets
 6. Generate a report at the end of training
 7. Set up a Project Planner
+8.  wrap pytorch metric learning library